-Would I rather prepare my home for the long run and stay in my own home rather than opt for a less attractive alternative?
+Would you rather prepare your home for the long run and stay in your own home rather than opt for a less attractive alternative?

 Yes! say more and more Post 50 adults who are leading the way to "aging-in-place" and loving the idea of living in a For "Ever" home.

 Would YOU choose to stay in your own home ?